lu-pl/tabular/README.md

 * python >= 3.10

 ## Usage
-TabulaR provides two main approaches for table conversions, a template-based approach using the [Jinja2](https://jinja.palletsprojects.com/) templating engine and a pure Python/callable-based approach.
+T

 ### Template converters

-Template converters are based on the generic `TemplateConverter` class which iterates over a dataframe and passes table data to Jinja renderings.
+Template converters are based on the generic `TemplateConverter` class which allows to iterate over a dataframe and pass table data to Jinja renderings.

 Two different render strategies are available through the `render` method and the `render_by_row` method respectively.